The New Way Companies Are Evaluating Candidates' Soft Skills (and Discovering High-Potential Talent)

 February 26, 2018

-Soft skills are one of the top predictors of on-the-job success.
+Soft skills are the #1 talent trend of 2019, with 91% of employers saying they’re very important to the future of recruiting and HR.
 But, the problem is that they are notoriously hard to screen for.
 In fact, when we asked 9000 hiring managers and recruiters what’s the biggest issue with the current interview formats (like behavioral questions), 63% said it’s the inability to identify soft skills:

 It makes sense: a candidate probably won’t say, “Oh, yeah, I’m an average communicator with sub-par time management skills and almost no grit.”
 But soft skills (e.g., accountability, leadership, teamwork) are super important: they can be the difference between a great hire and a toxic employee.